camunda/camunda-docs-manual/content/update/patch-level.md

 Update the library `groovy-all-$GROOVY_VERSION.jar` in the `lib` folder of your application server.

+### XLTS for AngularJS

+These patches replace the AngularJS libraries with XLTS for AngularJS.
+Where AngularJS was licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
+By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
+Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.